 Article IV of our Articles of Incorporation sets the total number of shares of common stock that we have the authority to issue at 1,000,000,000.
-As of [ , 2020], there were approximately [ ] shares of common stock outstanding.
+As of [, 2020], there were approximately [] shares of common stock outstanding.

-In addition, as of [

-], 2020 there were [

-] million shares reserved for issuance under our equity plans (including shares subject to outstanding awards of [

-outstanding awards of [

-] million shares) and [

-] million shares reserved for issuance upon conversion of operating partnership units and limited partnership units.
-The total shares of common stock outstanding and reserved for issuance as of [
+In addition, as of [], 2020 there were [] million shares reserved for issuance under our equity plans(including shares subject to outstanding awards of [] million shares) and [] million shares reserved forissuance upon conversion of operating partnership units and limited partnership units.
+The total shares of common stock], 2020 was [] million.

-], 2020 was [

-] million.